-Some two-thirds of revenues earned by companies that we invest in are from outside the UK, which provides useful diversification.
-Given the weakness in the UK economy, we think further interest rate cuts are likely.
-In our view, this should be supportive for equities.
+Some two-thirds of revenues earned by companies that we invest in are from outside the UK, which provides us with useful diversification.
+Given the low growth expected from the UK economy over the next 12 months, we think some further interest rate cuts are likely.
+In our view, this should be supportive of equities.
 We also think the valuation of UK equities is compelling compared to their equivalents overseas, possibly due to the low allocation from domestic, institutional investors.
 In particular, we find the dividend yield of UK equities attractive relative to the main alternatives.